9. Further Open Rails Rolling Stock Features

 )

 ORTSCircuitBreaker refers to the circuit breaker script in the engine’s Script subfolder.
 For this field, the .cs extension is optional.
-“Automatic” and “Manual” load the generic OR circuit breaker implementation, so do not use these names for your own script.
+Alternatively, there are several built-in OR circuit breaker implementations:

 ORTSCircuitBreakerClosingDelay refers to the delay between the closing command of the circuit breaker and the effective closing of the circuit breaker.